Rahul-K-Saini/MDtoHTML--backend/README.md

 ## Customizing the Template

-You can customize the HTML template by editing the `templates/resume.ejs` file.
+You can customize the HTML template by editing the `templates/main.ejs` file.
 This file determines the overall structure and style of your resume website.

-## Contributing to Markdown to HTML Resume Converter
+## Contributing to Markdown to HTML Converter

-To contribute to Markdown to HTML Resume Converter, follow these steps:
+To contribute to Markdown to HTML Converter, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.